To qualify for low-interest loans, you’ll typically need good to excellent credit.

 Methodology

-Credible evaluated the best low-interest personal loans based primarily on interest rates, but also took into account customer experience, origination fees, loan amounts, loan terms, discounts, the availability of secured loans, whether cosigners are accepted, and more.
+Credible evaluated over 800 data points across 31 lenders to identify the best low-interest personal loans.
+Our analysis was based primarily on interest rates, but we also considered customer experience, origination fees, loan amounts, loan terms, discounts, the availability of secured loans, whether cosigners are accepted, and more.
 Credible's team of experts gathered information from each lender's website, customer service department, directly from our partners, and via email support.
 Each data point was verified by a third party to make sure it was accurate and up to date.

 Learn more about how Credible rates lenders by exploring our Personal Loans Lender Rating Methodology.